sunrise201238-sys/Game/README.md

 - Node.js 20 LTS (the repo includes an `.nvmrc` targeting 20)
 - npm 10 (install the latest npm 10.x before bootstrapping workspaces)
+- Ensure no corporate proxy variables such as `HTTP_PROXY`, `HTTPS_PROXY`, `npm_config_http_proxy`, or `npm_config_https_proxy` are set when installing.
+They will force npm through an invalid proxy inside containerized builds and lead to the recurring 403 errors observed on Render.

 ```bash
 nvm use 20 || nvm install 20